 D.C. is a small place with plenty of things to do.

 Did we forget some?
-Surely, so feel free to add your thoughts in the comments.
+Probably!
+So feel free to add your thoughts in the comments.

 Take in a view